daqhris/awalkaday/README.md

 # WALK≡DAY Visual Arts Gallery
-This is the public repository of a Jekyll static website written largely in JavaScript for hosting an online Art Gallery.
+This is the public code repository of a Jekyll static website largely built in JavaScript for running an online Art Gallery.

 ## Highlights
 1. __Easy__ setup and __free__ photography website.